pabvald/scibot-visualisation/server/src/models/README.md

 ### corpus.py
 Contains the class enum `Corpus` to identify the two different sets of documents.

-### layout.py
+### bounding_box.py
-Contains the definition of hte class `LayoutModel`, which encapsulates attributes and behaviour related to the layout (bounding box) of a token/paragraph.
+Contains the definition of the class `BoundingBox`, which encapsulates attributes and behaviour related to the bounding box of a token/paragraph.

 ### document package